 Brute-Force Forward-Calculated Electrolyte Speciation (Figure 3)

-Electrolyte speciation can be calculated in Perple_X 6.7.9 in three different ways: in lagged (Figure 2) and brute-force forward-calculations (Figure 3) electrolytic fluid speciation is evaluated during optimization (as in programs such as EQ3 and GEMS), whereas in back-calculation (Figure 1) the chemical potentials obtained from a forward calculation or from optimization without considering the effects of electrolytes are used to compute electrolyte speciation.
-For most purposes lagged forward-calculation is the best method, but it cannot be used to treat certain types of phase separation.
+Electrolyte speciation can be calculated in Perple_X 6.7.9 in three different ways: in lagged (Figure 2) and brute-force forward-calculations (Figure 3) electrolytic fluid speciation is evaluated during optimization, whereas in back-calculation (Figure 1) the chemical potentials obtained from a forward calculation or from optimization without considering the effects of electrolytes are used to compute electrolyte speciation.
+For most purposes lagged forward-calculation is the best method.
 Back-calculated speciation based on a pure-solvent forward model (Galvez et al. 2015) often provides an excellent approximation for solution chemistry in rock-dominated hydrothermal systems and is useful for verification of lagged and brute-force forward-calculations.
 Brute-force forward-calculation is the normal mode of treating solutions in Perple_X and is robust with regard to any kind of phase separation, but has limited precision and the configuration of electrolytic solution models requires user expertise.

 Perple_X's implementation is generic, but the extended HKF (Helgeson-Kirkham-Flowers) formulation (Perple_X EoS 16; Shock et al. 1992, Sverjensky et al. 2014) is the only formulation that can account for the change in dielectric constant due to non-aqueous solvent species (Galvez et al., 2015).
 The implementation of SUPCRT data was benchmarked against Harrison & Sverjensky's (DEW, 2013) spreadsheet calculator, minor discrepancies arise because of the choice of the equation of state for water.
 Specifically, Harrison & Sverjensky (2013) use, though they offer other options, Zhang & Duan (2005) to compute the density of water.
 This density is then used in the Sverjensky et al. (2014) expression for the dielectric constant and the Gibbs energy of water is taken from Delaney & Helgeson (1978).
 In Perple_X all properties of water are obtained by whatever equation of state is specified (the initial implementation of the HKF in Perple_X 6.7.3 did use Zhang & Duan's EoS for density, this EoS will be restored once the routine has been modified to compute water fugacity).
 Of the available water EoS in Perple_X: the CORK and HSMRK EoS should not be used at ambient conditions because they do not reproduce liquid water properties; the Haar EoS provides the most accurate representation of low pressure (< 1 GPa) water properties; and the PSEoS and MRK EoS give reasonable liquid densities at 298.15 K and 1 bar.
 I have not checked the boiling curves predicted by the latter two EoS.